 Board meetings are scheduled with due notice in advance at least four times a year in order to review and approve the interim and annual financial statements.
 Additional meetings may also be convened on an ad-hoc basis when significant issues arise relating to the Trust.
-The Board met four times during the financial year ended 30 June 2021.
+Meetings of the Audit Committee are conducted separately from those of the main Board to enable objective and independent discussions.
+The Board met four times during the financial year ended 30 June 2022.